-All conduit will be measured by the number of linear feet.
+All conduit will be measured by the number of linear feet installed and accepted.

 Measurement and payment for installing PVC Conduit as shown on the Plan drawings and described herein will be per linear foot of each type of underground or exposed conduit actually furnished, installed, and accepted at the Contract price per linear foot.
-This price shall include the furnishing, installing, supporting and connection of the conduit and all various hardware necessary for the installation, the cost of hand digging, trenching, or plowing; furnishing and installing the conduit; furnishing special backfilling materials, pull string, fittings, groundings and bonding; test cleaning interiors of conduits and all materials, labor, equipment and incidentals necessary to complete the work.
+This price shall include the furnishing, installing, supporting and connection of the conduit and all various hardware necessary for the installation, the cost of hand digging, trenching, excavating or plowing; furnishing and installing the conduit; furnishing special backfilling materials, pull string, fittings, groundings and bonding; test cleaning interiors of conduits and all materials, labor, equipment and incidentals necessary to complete the work.
+Temporary patching of trenches shall be incidental to the conduit pay item.
+Final hot mix asphalt shall be paid for under the appropriate pay item.

-Pay Item Pay Unit 655.2002 1" Schedule 80 PVC Conduit Linear Foot 655.2003 1.5" Schedule 80 PVC Conduit Linear Foot 655.2031 2" Schedule 80 PVC Conduit Linear Foot 655.204 3" Schedule 80 PVC Conduit Linear Foot
+Pay Item Pay Unit 655.2021 655.2022 655.2031 655.2041 1" Schedule 80 PVC Conduit 1.25" Schedule 80 PVC Conduit 2" Schedule 80 PVC Conduit 3" Schedule 80 PVC Conduit Linear Foot Linear Foot Linear Foot Linear Foot